-Democrats To Get DOJ Documents, But Dispute Rages On Between Hill And White House
+Trump, Democrats Trade Blame As Infrastructure Talks Crumble Over Investigations

-The Justice Department began giving ground to congressional Democrats on Wednesday, but the ongoing standoff thrashed on over the aftermath of the Russia investigation and separation of powers in Washington.
+The late-morning whip-around followed a day in which the ice seemed to be breaking slightly between Congress and the Trump administration.

-The chairman of the House intelligence committee, Rep. Adam Schiff, D-Calif., canceled what he'd called a planned "enforcement" session because he said the Justice Department would comply with a subpoena and provide documents related to its investigation of Russia's interference in the 2016 election.
+The Justice Department began giving ground to the chairman of the House intelligence committee, Rep. Adam Schiff, D-Calif., who canceled what he'd called a planned "enforcement" session because he said the Justice Department would comply with a subpoena and provide documents related to its investigation of Russia's interference in the 2016 election.

 "The department has repeatedly acknowledged the committee's legitimate oversight interest in these materials," Schiff said.
 "I look forward to, and expect, continued compliance by the department so we can do our vital oversight work."